link to the Scottish Canoeing Association websiteSCOTTISH CANOE ASSOCIATION

 The SCA have a set of permanent training gates on the site and across the road on the SCA campsite there is a purpose built toilet and shower block, which can be used on a daily basis as well as by campers.

-The slalom is held in the village of Grandtully approximately 20 miles (36km) North of Perth.
-To get there, follow the A9 North from Perth and turn right at the village of Ballinluig onto the A827, follow the road signs towards Aberfeldy for 5 miles(8km).
+To get there, follow the A9 North from Perth, turn left onto the A827 and follow the road signs towards Aberfeldy for 5 miles (8km).

 View up river from road bridge.